 “That is interesting.
 That means she has to be a member of the other group.”
 She finally added.

-“Cannot be, I tried to warn her about your deception.
-She had no previous training before you felt her.
-She was a natural and you witnessed her first time.”
+“You are probably correct.
+But she had no previous training; nor she displayed any Triumph before you felt her.
+She was a natural spark and you had just witnessed her first time.”

 Diodorus expression was of pure disbelief.

 The guardian bent its head ever so slightly, expression twisting into one of curiosity.
-Could it be the Greek was feeling genuine remorse?
+Was the Greek feeling genuine remorse?

 “She is worth a fortune!
 One natural, spontaneous Triumphant without any strings attached?
 Have you any idea about how rare they are?”

-The Greek pirate could feel the massed disapproval of the Sybil and the creature.
-A shout announced the end of the cease-fire, the alien worlds disappearing as its muscles and tendons exploded into double their previous size.
+The Greek pirate could feel the disapproval of the the Sybil and the creature.
+A shout announced the end of the cease-fire, the alien words disappearing as its muscles and tendons exploded, doubling in size.
 A scarlet wave filled the emptiness of its pitch-black eyes.
 Diodorus raised his right hand, daring him to advance.

-“You are not the only one with tricks under their tunic.
+“You are not the only one hiding tricks under their tunic.
 Shall we dance?”

 The guardian advanced, a side strike making the Greek lose his wind.
 Trying to regain distance, Diodorus was caught unaware as the creature’s beard animated itself into dozen tentacles that grabbed his sword arm.
-Knowing that the fight would be lost or won this moment, Diodorus did not waste any more time.
-A flask was smuggled from inside his clothes, which he broke in the face of the enemy; black mist covered both combatants.
+Knowing that the fight could be lost or won in this moment, Diodorus did not waste any more time.
+A flask appeared, one which he broke in the face of the enemy; black mist covered both combatants.
 His movements hidden, Diodorus pulled a knife from his sandal and stabbed the creature multiple times, making it pay the price for proximity.

 The Greek quickly grabbed Sybil’s bronze head and sprinted as fast as he could.
-Behind him the guardian had finally managed to break free from the smoky snake, advancing in pursuit of Diodorus.
-Dodging and awkwardly swinging the haspe to the creature pursuing him, the captain gave a side glance to the vanishing smoke, once again giving it shape and purpose.
-The reformed snake quickly caught up with the fighters, circling as Diodorus used it as both a stair to climb the sky and as a barrier between him and his enemy.
+Behind him, the guardian had managed to break free from the smoky snake, advancing in pursuit of Diodorus.
+Dodging and awkwardly swinging the haspe, the captain gave a side glance to the vanishing smoke, once again giving it shape and purpose.
+The reformed snake quickly caught up with the fighters, circling as Diodorus used it as a stair to climb the sky and as a barrier between him and his enemy.

-The guardian growled and keep striking, not drawing any riposte from Diodorus; all he did was move around the snakes back, rising higher and higher so that they could be at the same eye-level.
+The guardian growled and kept striking, not drawing any response from Diodorus; all he did was move around the snakes back, rising higher and higher so that they could be at the same level.
 Diodorus turned the blade of his scythe-sword upwards, reflecting something.
 A dark and twisted shape.
 With a smile, the pirate saw the creature turn around to face this new construct.

-It was only part snake, this creation of Diodorus, the guardian finding itself facing a feminine torso and a disgusting face crowned with serpentine hair, the dense smoke that made her opening to reveal two shining rubies that served as eyes.
+It was only part snake, this creation of Diodorus.
+The guardian found itself facing a feminine torso and a disgusting face crowned with serpentine hair, the dense smoke that made her opening, revealing two shining rubies that served as eyes.
 Eyes that met the guardian’s, as its pale skin turned grayer and grayer, its movements slowed down and its maw immortalized in a surprised gasp.

-Diodorus dispersed the smoke and departed far away, already hearing the stone crack.
-As soon as he felt slightly safer, spoke to Sybil.
+Diodorus dispersed the smoke and departed, already hearing the stone crack.
+As soon as he felt slightly safer, he spoke to Sybil.

-“You told me it was your enemy, but it was clear that it too had an invested interest in your pet barbarians.
+“You told me it was not your friend, but it was clear that it too had an interest in your pet barbarians.
 What is going on?”

-“Diodorus, you must see things the other way around.”
+“Diodorus, you must see reason.”
 The mechanical voice corrected him.
-“Even when our beliefs are on opposing sides of the spectrum, we are both children of Mankind that wish to give their parents a proper future and recognize these people as our best chance.”
+“Even when our beliefs are on opposing sides of the spectrum, we are both children of Mankind that wish to give their parents a proper future.
+We both recognize these people as our best chance.
+Why don’t you?”

-“I will never understand why, from all the tribes and peoples of the world both of you had to pick these descendants of refugees and bandits.
+“I will never understand why, from all the tribes and peoples of the world you had to pick a people of refugees and bandits.
 They are the afterbirth of the world.”

 “You are a citizen of the world, an adventurer, someone that knows the odds of success and the inevitability of failure.
 You know that someone will eventually fail, and one of these days, it will be in a disastrous way.”

 “Pains of the trade.
 And life.”
-Diodorus shrugs.
-“You just need to abandon what does not work anymore and move along.”
+Diodorus shruged.
+“You just need to abandon what does not work and move on.”

 “That is the path of reason and logic.
-However, there is a collective madness to the Roman race that makes them unable to linger on their failings.
-They never surrender nor they never abandon an endeavor once they set themselves up to it; when they are broken, they use the fire of their passions to forge themselves back together as steel.
-My sisters might have put their hopes on Greeks, Kemet, and Persians, assuming that the culture and desire for understanding the cosmos should be the main factor dictating their choices.
-Myself, on the other hand, know how frustrating the pursuit of knowledge, truth, freedom and greatness is; as such, I play for the long haul by betting on a people that will never give up and will keep trying to improve their Fate.
-Persians and Kemet faded into the sands, the Hellenistic world in its twilight.
-Rome, those unwanted men and women that believe in ridiculous things like Democracy, Law and Virtue, will never allow themselves live in a world where those do not exist.”
+But there is a collective madness that affects the Roman race, that makes them unable to accept their failings.
+They never surrender nor they never abandon any endeavor they start.
+When they are broken, they use the fire of their passions to forge themselves back together as steel.
+My sisters might have put their hopes on Greeks, Kemet, and Persians, assuming that the culture and desire for understanding the cosmos should guide their choices.
+I, on the other hand, know how frustrating the pursuit of knowledge, truth, freedom and greatness can be.
+Therefore, I plan for the long haul, betting on a people that will never give up and will keep trying to improve their Fate.
+Persians and Kemet faded into the sands, the Hellenistic world is in its twilight.
+Rome, those unwanted men and women that believe in ridiculous things like Democracy, Law and Virtue, they will never accept that they live in a world where those do not exist.”
 A pause.
 “Diodorus, you can play a crucial role in the development and maturation of this unexpected people.”

 “I do not ask much from you.
 They already have all they need to thrive.
 They only need someone to teach them how to handle knowledge, that lets them expand their horizons and tap their full potential.”

-Diodorus shook his head and opened the tube, raising it to his ear and listening to the electrical crack inside.
-Closing it once again.
+Diodorus shook his head and opened the tube, raising it to his ear and listening to the electrical crackle within.
 The sea called him.
-Pulled his arm back, gathering balance for the throw, advancing only to stop at the last moment.
-Stored the tube back.
+Diodorus pulled his arm back, gathering balance for the throw, advancing only to stop at the last moment.
+He smuggled the tube away.

-Weeks later on the port city of Beneventum, an anonymous Diodorus found himself at a fetid tavern.
+Weeks later, at the port city of Beneventum; an anonymous Diodorus found himself in a fetid tavern.
 Some group calling themselves the Sons of Dido wanted to buy the Book of Numa, no matter the price.
-All he had to do is to wait for a group of merchants to make the exchange.
-Shaking a cup of cheap wine and with the tube containing his treasure on the top of his table, he waited.
+All he had to do is to wait for a trio of merchants to make the exchange.
+Shaking a cup of cheap wine and with the tube containing his treasure laying on the top of his table, he waited.

 Three clearly Punic men entered the establishment, their purple tunics covered by heavy wool cloaks.
 Diodorus turned to them and raised his glass as a greeting.

 To his surprise, the merchants disappeared in a blink.
-Fearing treachery to be afoot, looked around the tavern.
+Fearing treachery, Diodorus looked around the tavern.
 He caught a brief glance of a speeding flash and stared right at the empty seats in front of him.

-Sitting with him was a tall woman, half of her body hidden by a scarlet cloak whose brim was decorated with a pattern of stelae.
+Sitting in front of him was a tall woman, half of her body hidden by a scarlet cloak whose brim was decorated with a pattern of stelae.
 She smiled as Diodorus noticed that his precious tube had disappeared.

 “In a way.”
 She replied in coarse Latin.
 “I represent another party interested on your deal, defenders of one of the regional powers and their allies.
 You might have heard of us, we are known as Corvus.”

 “I am no friend of Rome, it is better if you just leave.”
-Diodorus replies, trying to find the best angle to put a blade between the woman’s eyes or at her throat.
-“Besides, I have doubts about your identity.
+Diodorus replies, trying to find the best option: a blade between the woman’s eyes or at her throat.
+“Besides, I have doubts about your alleged identity.
 The Corvus have been exterminated to the last man.”

 “But not to the last woman, it seems.”
 For a moment, her smile darkened.
 “I will not lie, we are not what we used to be.
-However, we heard a lot about you and your work and we are impressed, including a shining recommendation from our allies.
-And I am inclined to believe the friends of our friends are our natural companions.
-The King of Pergamon in particular…”
+But we heard a lot about you and your work and we are impressed.
+I am inclined to believe we are natural companions.
+The King of Pergamon spoke highly of…”

 “Just as I am no friend of Rome, I am no friend of any monarch, despot, tyrant or autocrat.”
 It was Diodorus’ dry answer.
 “You are wasting your time and mine.
 Return my propriety.
 Now.”

-The tube appeared on the woman’s open hand.
+The tube appeared on the woman’s open palm.

-“Only keeping it safe as we talked, there are very nasty people looking for this.
+“Only keeping it safe as we talk, there are very nasty people looking for this.
 It would be unfortunate if they got it.”
-Diodorus grabbed the Book and quickly hid it, the woman made no gesture or showed any intention to stop him.
-“However, our group has come to believe that Hermes Trismegistus is the best person to keep the Books of Numa Pompilius safely hidden.”
+Diodorus grabbed the Book and hid it, the woman showing no intention to stop him.
+“Furthermore, our group agrees that Hermes Trismegistus is the best person to keep the Books of Numa Pompilius safely hidden.”